-Clients often ask, "Where do those ideas come from?"
-All too often ideas come to you by looking in places where you normally don't pay much attention.
-You might pick up a great idea by looking across different industries not just within the one that you know so well.
-That big idea might be sitting in the unmet needs of a different market segment than those you currently focus on: if you are a premium product what could a mass market audience teach you that could be applied in innovative ways?
+Clients often ask us, "Where do those great ideas come from?"
+Often, ideas come to you by looking in places where you normally don't pay much attention.
+You might pick up a great idea by looking across different industries, not just within the one you know so well.

+That big idea might be sitting in the unmet needs of a different market segment than the ones you currently focus on: If you are a premium product, what could a mass market audience teach you that could be applied in innovative ways?
 Or perhaps those ideas are residing in the needs of different buyer groups?
-Pharmaceutical companies did it so well when they started to market directly to consumers who couldn't buy their products without a doctor's prescription but could influence physicians and their choice of solutions.
+Pharmaceutical companies did it so well when they started to market directly to consumers who couldn't buy their products without a doctor's prescription, but who could influence physicians and their choice of solutions.

-The challenge is that to respond to changing times we have to "see with new eyes" and force our brains out of their comfort zones.
+The challenge is that to respond to changing times, we have to "see with new eyes" and force our brains out of their comfort zones.
 But the brain hates change.
-If it is really going to "see, feel and think" in new ways you have to get it to relax, open up to new ideas and allow it to "play games."
-Not simply "playful," or silly exercises.
-But serious play.
-Games that have structure to them and help fool the brain.
-We call these "Innovation Games®" designed by Luke Hohmann and modified by us with other games from the cognitive sciences that help you move along the process of creativity and innovation.
+If it is really going to "see, feel and think" in new ways, you have to get it to relax, open up to new ideas and allow it to "play games."
+Not simply "playful" or silly exercises but serious play - games that have structure to them and help fool the brain.
+We call these "Innovation Games," designed by Luke Hohmann and modified by us with other games from the cognitive sciences that help you move along the process of creativity and innovation.

 Why "games?"

-The human brain is a pattern-making machine and we consistently use patterns to shortcut, analyze and react to the stimuli of our life.
-We are hard wired to play games that use those patterns to redesign what we are seeing and feeling.
+The human brain is a pattern-making machine.
+We consistently use patterns to shortcut, analyze and react to the stimuli of our lives.
+We are hardwired to play games that use those patterns to redesign what we are seeing and feeling.

 Games involve a high level of emotion in a safe environment.
-Emotions help us to "ideate" and free us from our habits.
-The randomness fools the brain and lets it see things in new ways.
+These emotions help us to "ideate" and free us from our habits.
+Plus, the randomness of games fools the brain and lets it see things in new ways.
 Games help us imagine better solutions.
-As the neurosciences are teaching us, humans buy with emotions and justify those decisions with logic or reason.
-Games become a method for feeling in new ways and then organizing thoughts to understand why.
+As the neurosciences have proven, humans buy with emotions and justify those decisions with logic or reason.
+Games, then, become an effective method for feeling in new ways and then organizing our thoughts to understand why.

 Organizations and corporate cultures need to create new ways to sustain a process of innovation to respond to rapid changes in business environments.
-Old management structures-hierarchies, processes, and management structures -must sustain the business.
-But, new innovative techniques within companies are becoming essential to create new opportunities.
+Old management structures - hierarchies, processes and management structures - just sustain the business.
+It is new innovative techniques within companies that are becoming essential to create new opportunities.

-Let us take you through the process and see how you can get those creative juices flowing so you can design new ways to do your jobs for better impact and effectiveness.
+Let us take you through the process and see how you can get those creative juices flowing so you can design new ways to do your jobs for greater impact and effectiveness.